tksilicon/dataengineering/README.md

 Solution - Microservices is appropriate for developing applications that can take adavantage of nano/micro instances.
 Given my proficiency in Spring Boot, it was used to develop the application.

 Architecture - The concept of producer/consumer was utilized.
-This module is the producer and it takes advantage of many data architect frameworks and libraries written in Java to develop the solution.
+This module is the consumer and it takes advantage of many data architect frameworks and libraries written in Java to develop the solution.

 Spring Boot - foremost microservices Java framework which can be used to develop production grade applications

 Apache Spark - is a unified analytics engine for large-scale data processing.
 Reading a file of 100,000 lines is a walk in the park for the framework, so it serves as a means of loading the data, dividing it into batches and forward to the consumer for processing of application logic.

-Apache Kafka - is one of the most efficient streaming frameworks which enables messaging and queuing across between microservices.
+Apache Kafka - is one of the most efficient streaming frameworks which enables messaging and queuing across and between microservices.

 The producer module (dataengineeringengine) loads the files into memory and has a controller endpoint which will be curl (ed) to trigger analysis.
-File can be uploaded too but for development purposes, there is a sample list take from the 100,000 URLs csv file provided.
+File can be uploaded too but for development purposes, there is a sample list taken from the 100,000 URLs csv file provided.

 To run the application and process github respository sample provided Apache Kafta have to be installed on the system.
 Alongside Zookeeper.
 Direct installation or docker.
 For Mac OS

 Direct installation:

 $ brew cask install java
 $ brew install kafka

 Start Zookeeper:
 $ zookeeper-server-start /usr/local/etc/kafka/zookeeper.properties

 Start Kafka server:
 $ kafka-server-start /usr/local/etc/kafka/server.properties

 Docker